Awards/Recognition

 GIA Interview (2019)

-Following his AGTA win, the Gemological Institute of America (GIA) interviewed Nick during the Tucson Gem Show to discuss his approach to gemstone cutting and artistic inspiration.
+Following his AGTA success, the Gemological Institute of America (GIA) interviewed Nick during the Tucson Gem Show to discuss his creative process, artistic influences, and approach to modern gemstone carving.

 [Click here to view the interview →]